DanielRu1998/APIKsquare/README.md

 ### Consume services

-You can import postman collection on your enviroment and the performe some test with the endpoints.
+You can import postman collection on your enviroment and then do testing with the endpoints.
+You can find this collection on /documentation folder